 Three incredibly tender layers of rich cocoa cake sandwiched between light, fluffy pumpkin buttercream.
 Then topped with creamy chocolate ganache and crunchy chopped walnuts.
 When you have an opportunity to drip chocolate ganache over Three Layer Pumpkin Buttercream Cake you take it, right?

 Bam.
-Look at all that melty ganache action going on. 👆 It’s the perfect sweet treat to a fluffy, but a mildly sweet pumpkin buttercream.
-And this Pumpkin Buttercream?
+Look at all that melty ganache action going on.
+It's the perfect sweet treat to a fluffy, but a mildly sweet pumpkin buttercream.
+And this orange whipped delight?
 Legit, cloud like softness going on.

 This is a safe space right?
 I like to think that it is.
 You guys are supportive.
 Well, I have a confession to make.
 A tough one with Thanksgiving just a few days away.
-Welp, the truth of it is…I just don’t like pumpkin pie.
+Welp, the truth of it is...I just don't like pumpkin pie.
 Last year, I finally came to terms with pecan pie.
-This Bourbon Pecan Pie (with Chocolate Crust) to be exact.
-Shocking, it took adding booze to a tradition recipe to get me to change my mind about it.
-[If you know me that’s actually not shocking at all.]
+This pie to be exact.

 There's no pin pointing why the anti-pumpkin pie stance.
 It's part texture...kind of like eating a pie full of grainy yogurt.
 And I like yogurt, but just not a whole slice of pie textured like it.
 But everything else pumpkin you can sign me riiiight up.